metabase/metabase/docs/operations-guide/start.md

 Community support only at this time, but we have reports of Metabase instances running on Cloud66!

 # Upgrading Metabase
 How you upgrade Metabase depends on how you are running it.

+See below for information on how to update Metabase on managed platforms.

+### Specific Platforms

+#### Docker Image
 If you are running it via docker, then you simply kill the docker process, and start a new container with the latest image.
 On startup, Metabase will perform any upgrade tasks it needs to perform, and once it is finished, you'll be running the new version.

+#### Jar file
-Similarly when running via the Jar distribution, you can simply shut down the process, replace the jar with a newer version, and restart the server.
+If you are running the JVM Jar file directly, then you simply kill the process, and restart the server.
+On startup, Metabase will perform any upgrade tasks it needs to perform, and once it is finished, you'll be running the new version.

-See below for information on how to update Metabase on managed platforms.

-### Specific Platforms

 #### Mac OS X Application
 If you are using the Metabase app, you will be notified when there is a new version available.
 You will see a dialog displaying the changes in the latest version and prompt you to upgrade.